llamaxyz/llama/documentation/PolicyManagement.md

 Permission IDs are units of access control that can be assigned to roles to allow for action creation.
 Policyholders are not allowed to create actions unless they have the corresponding permission.

-## Permission Ids
+## Permission IDs
-Permission ids are calculated by hashing the `PermissionData` struct, which is composed of three fields: the `target`, `selector` & `strategy`.
+Permission IDs are calculated by hashing the `PermissionData` struct, which is composed of three fields: the `target`, `selector` & `strategy`.
 The `LlamaLens` contract provides an external view method called `computePermissionId` that allows users to compute permission IDs.
-This is helpful because all of the functions required to manage permission IDs expect users to pass in pre-computed permission ids.
+This is helpful because all of the functions required to manage permission IDs expect users to pass in pre-computed permission IDs.

 ### Granting Permission IDs